Colonials Garner Two First-Place Votes

 Colonials Conclude Non-Conference Schedule Against Local Rival Tigers

 George Washington posted its best season in 14 years in 2014, finishing with a 22-8 overall record, an 11-3 mark in the Atlantic 10 and its first appearance in the Atlantic 10 Championship match since 2002.
 The Colonials led the Atlantic 10 and ranked top-50 in NCAA Division I in a number of categories including assists (12.92/set), blocks (2.75/set) and kills (13.84/set).
 Additionally, senior Kelsey Newman and sophomore Chidima Osuchukwu were each named to the Atlantic 10 All-Conference First Team.
+Additionally, Osuchukwu was named an AVCA Honorable Mention All-American, just the third player in program history to garner the honor.

 The Colonials went 1-1 at the 2014 Atlantic 10 Championship, falling in the Championship match to Dayton, 3-1.
 Osuchukwu, along with junior Maddy Doyle and sophomore Loren Williams were each named to the All-Championship team.